radergan/accessibility-refactor-horiseon/README.md

 - Changed the div within the header block to a nav block
 - Changed all references to .header div selector to .header nav within the style.css file
 - Fixed an anchor that pointed to a div ID that didn't exist, causing broken functionality
-- The side-panel in the main body content was changed from div to the more-semantic-er 'aside'
+- The side-panel in the main body content was changed from div to the semantic 'aside'
 - Wrapped the body's main content in a main block to designate the main content block
 - Added clarifying comments to the main's root page
 - Standardized spacing and indentation amongst page elements